 Redirecting employee feedback examples (constructive feedback)

-Calling people out at work without offering guidance and pointing at solutions is ineffective, harms employee morale, and doesn’t improve performance.
-Redirecting feedback, on the other hand, is a constructive criticism that has the potential to bring teams closer together and enable your people to do their best work.
+Calling people out at work without offering guidance and concrete solutions is ineffective and likely won’t improve performance and could even harm it.
+In contrast, when delivered effectively, redirecting feedback has the potential to bring teams closer together and enable your people to do their best work.

 👉 Download the template here